Belgium Beer Trip 2017

 As with most European travel, these trips require A LOT of walking, standing and movement.
 You should be in reasonably good shape in order to participate in everything planned.
 However, there are certainly ways to take it easier and do less walking, etc. if you wish and don't mind not trying to keep up with the group.

 Also as with most European travel in the summer, expect it to be VERY HOT at times and do not expect to find air conditioning everywhere.
 Most of our hotels have air conditioning, with the exception of Brugge and Dusseldorf, where most hotels simply do not have it, and most restaurants and other public places do not have it either.
 In most cases, the heat is not too bad, but there are times in late July when it could get extremely hot.
 If this occurs, we can not control the weather and we will survive, though it may not be comfortable for a little while.
 In these situations, you will truly get to experience what it is like to live in that part of the world where most people do not have air conditioning.

 Lastly, as with most European travel, expect things like hotel rooms and restaurants to be small and the quarters to be tight.
 Unlike the US or other parts of the world, space is often limited in Europe and many buildings are very, very old.
 This is part of the charm and the experience.

 I am only the coordinator of the trip.
 I charge a fee to assist you and guide you in your travels.
 I am not responsible for, or liable for, your health, safety, lost or stolen property, etc.

-Trips added for 2014, 2015 and beyond.
+Beer Trips added for both Belgium and Germany in 2017 (Germany is a Family Friendly Beer Trip).
 Learn more and/or sign up today!